All Products

 Online Approval

-• If you enable online approval, you can select whether to Merge Approval Tasks For Batch Operations and select an Online Approval Process.
+• If enabled, you can choose whether to Merge Approval Tasks For Batch Operations and select an Online Approval Process.

 • Merge Approval Tasks For Batch Operations:

-• Merge approval tasks: When you publish multiple standards of the current standard template in a batch, the standards are merged into one approval request.
+• Merge approval tasks: When you batch-publish multiple standards of the current standard template, they are merged into one approval request.
 The entire batch is approved or rejected.

-• Split approval tasks: When you publish all selected standards of the current standard template in a batch, a separate approval request is generated for each data standard.
-You can approve them separately.
+• Split approval tasks: When you batch-publish standards of the current standard template, a separate approval request is generated for each standard.
+You can approve them individually.

 • Approval process configuration: